fisher-alice/johnny-five-wiki/Servo.md

   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the Servo is attached to
   range: The range of motion in degrees.
 Defaults to [0, 180]
+  isInverted: A boolean, indicates whether servo values are inverted
   history: An array containing records of each movement
   interval: A reference to the current interval, if one exists
   isMoving: A boolean flag, true when moving, false when still